archont58/python-practice/README.md

 `other/binary_search.py` - Implementation of a simple binary search.

+`other/common_divisor.py` - Finding the greatest common divisor of two numbers.

 `other/fix_duplicates.py` - Adding indexes to duplicates in the array.

 `other/guess_number.py` - User must guess a random number.
 If the user gives the wrong answer, the program gives a hint.
 After the correct answer, the program displays the number of attempts spent.